 The cult of the Calatrava has been boosted by one of the most effective marketing lines in branding history and a string of high-profile, record-breaking results for Patek Philippe at auction

-t might constitute the very picture of what we’d call a traditional dress watch today, but when it debuted in 1932, the aesthetic simplicity of Patek Philippe’s Calatrava meant it was very much à la mode.
+t might constitute the very picture of what we’d call a traditional dress watch today, but when it debuted in 1932, the aesthetic simplicity of Patek Philippe’s Calatrava made it very much à la mode.

 Turn-of-the-century wristwatches, largely intended for women, were elaborate in design and often encrusted with diamonds.
 The Cartier Santos, regarded today as the first, series-produced wristwatch for men, arrived in 1907 in a quadrilateral case – as did the Cartier Tank of 1919.
 Early Rolex Oyster watches, of the late 1920s, were octagonal and cushion in shape; Jaeger LeCoultre’s two-sided Reverso, patented in 1931, and designed to take a pummelling on the polo pitch, was, of course, rectangular.

 The rounded form of the original Calatrava – the Reference 96 – was the vision of an English watch designer heavily influenced by a German design aesthetic.
 Three years before David Penney would present Charles and Jean Stern – two dial-manufacturing brothers who had purchased a controlling interest in the then-named Patek, Philippe & Cie in 1932 – with a wristwatch informed by the founding principle of the Bauhaus movement – gesamtkunstwerk, or ‘total work of art’ – Wall Street had crashed.

 From a height of almost 21 million francs in 1929, the value of Swiss watch exports flopped to little more than 16 million in 1930, falling to just above eight million in 1932 – figures that might comfort those prophesying the collapse of the industry in the face of Covid-19.